SaW-/laravel-aws-cognito-auth/README.md

 This package is forked from [ArranJacques/laravel-aws-cognito-auth](https://github.com/ArranJacques/laravel-aws-cognito-auth).

-A simple authentication package for Laravel 5 for authenticating users in Amazon Cognito User Pools.
+A simple authentication package for Laravel 5 for authenticating users in Amazon Cognito User Pools with group and roles with AWS API gateway helper functions.

-This is package works with Laravel's native authentication system and allows the authentication of users that are already registered in Amazon Cognito User Pools.
+This is package works with Laravel's native authentication system and allows the authentication of users that are already registered in Amazon Cognito User Pools, get user groups and roles and change password for first time login only.
 It does not provide functionality for user management, i.e., registering user's into User Pools, password resets, etc.

 ### Contents